pyta-uoft/website/index.md

 ### R0913: Too many arguments {#R0913}

 The function or method is defined with too many arguments.
+This is a sign that the function/method is too complex, and should be split up.

-Note: the limit is 5 arguments.
+Note: the checker limit is 5 arguments.

 ~~~~ {include="R0913_too_many_arguments"}
 ~~~~